WayScience/pyroptosis_signature_image_profiling/2.wave3_data/1.cellprofiler_quality_control/README.md

 # Create LoadData csvs to create maximum projection images

-In this module, we create two LoadData csv and CellProfiler pipelines for performing maximum projection on the images and saving them (the images will be named p03 where 3 is the last z-plane).
+In this module, we create two LoadData csv and CellProfiler pipelines for performing maximum projection on the images and saving them.
+This pipeline names the max projected images as the last z-plane.
+In our case we have 3 z-planes (p01-p03) so our images contain the last z-plane p03.

 ## pe2loaddata